jenkins-x/jx-docs/content/en/v3/mlops/gpu.md

 title: "Working with GPUs"
 date: 2020-03-13T15:03:05Z
 linktitle: "Working with GPUs"
-description: Setting up Jenkins X for use with GPU resources.
+description: Setting up JayeX for use with GPU resources.
 weight: 15
 type: docs
 aliases: